tjkjohn/unified-solace-sample-c/_docs/persistence-with-queues.md

 Exiting.
 ```

-You can next run the `QueueSubscriber` with the same queue `q1` and if the message has been successfully delivered and queued, the queued message will be consumed and printed out.
+You can next start the `QueueSubscriber` with the same queue `q1` and if the message has been successfully delivered and queued, the queued message will be consumed and printed out.

 ```
 bin$ ./QueueSubscriber <msg_backbone_ip:port> <message-vpn> <client-username> <password> <queue>